Hiring a Car in Cyprus: A Complete Road Trip Guide

 - Paphos and the west coast: archaeological sites, harbour views and scenic drives toward Coral Bay, Polis and Akamas.

-- Akamas region: ideal for exploring the edge of the island’s wild west, though always check what your rental agreement allows on rougher roads.
+- Akamas region: ideal for exploring the island’s wild west, though always check what your rental agreement allows on rougher roads.

-- Nicosia day trip loop: combine the capital with smaller inland villages and local food stops.
+- Nicosia day trip loop: combine the capital with smaller inland villages, local food stops and cultural attractions.

-Because Cyprus is relatively compact, many of these routes work well as day trips, but a rental car also makes it easy to combine several regions in one holiday.
+Because Cyprus is relatively compact, many of these routes work well as day trips from Larnaca, Limassol or Paphos.
+A rental car also makes it easier to combine several regions in one holiday, such as a beach stay in Protaras, a mountain drive through Troodos, and a west-coast route around Paphos and Akamas.

 Frequently asked questions about car hire in Cyprus